Aadarsh131/The-Rust-programming-language/Chapter 04. Understanding Ownership/4.1 What is Ownership?/ownership.md

 - ***Case 1-*** String literal's size is fixed and is known at compile time, makes it fast and efficient which only comes because of its immutability property.
 Unfortunately, we can’t put a blob of memory into the binary for each piece of text whose size is unknown at compile time and whose size might change while running the program.
 - ***Case 2***- With the String type, in order to support a mutability, we need to allocate an amount of memory on the heap, unknown at compile time, to hold the contents.
 This means:

-    - The memory must be requested from the memory allocator at runtime.
+    - The memory must be requested from the "memory allocator" at runtime.
-    - We need a way of returning this memory to the allocator when we’re done with our String.
+    - We need a way of returning this memory to the "allocator" when we’re done with our String.

     The 1st part is done by us: when we call `String::from`, its implementation requests the memory it needs.
     The mistakes and blunders occurs while handling the 2nd part.
 If we forget to free/deallocate the memory the, we'll waste memory.
 If we do it too early we will have an invalid variable.
 If we do it twice, that's a bug.